PostGraphDB/postgraph/README.md

 ## Phase 0 - Initial Release

 PostGraph plans to leave alpha and begin offering stable releases by the end of 2023.
-Alpha releases will be made available before that, starting at the end of
+Alpha releases will be made available before that, starting at the end of July, 2023.

-July, 2023.
+### The reason for phase 0:

+Despite numerous companies chosing to break this rule (looking at you Google with your angular releases): Once you commit to a design/api you need to ensure basckwards compatibility.
+Between AGE and Phase 0, backwards compatibility will be broken.
+Phase 0 is about defining the interface that users will have from now on.
+All phases after this is about improving this interface.

 ## Phase 1 - Vanilla Postgres